BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/TIP, OBAG2 Investment Analysis/README.md

 Identity OBAG project points and lines with Bay Area Counties (relationships unchecked)
     Delete resulting columns like 'FID%'
-    Calculate geometry (for lines only) as length in miles and round to 3 signficant digits
+    Calculate geometry (for lines only) as length in miles and round to 3 significant digits
 Identity TIP project points and lines with Bay Area Counties (relationships unchecked)
     Delete resulting columns like 'FID%'
-    Calculate geometry (for lines only) as length in miles and round to 3 signficant digits
+    Calculate geometry (for lines only) as length in miles and round to 3 significant digits
 Export to tabular format all resulting identity data layers
-(NOTE: For now, keep TIP & OBAG points and lines datasets seperated; should have four individual tables)
+(NOTE: For now, keep TIP & OBAG points and lines datasets separated; should have four individual tables)
 Calculate proportions (resulting identity line shape length (mi)/Total length of line project (mi)) of TIP & OBAG line projects within each county
-Calculate the proportional TIP/OBAG (MAP_grant_size) cost by multipling the portion by the TIP/OBAG cost
+Calculate the proportional TIP/OBAG (MAP_grant_size) cost by multiplying the portion by the TIP/OBAG cost
 Confirm same number and order of columns existing in TIP/OBAG point and line tables then marry point and lines to result in only two tables
 Sort the two tables by County then by (In/Out flags)
+Excel-based subtotal function applied to both counties then in/out
+Percent error calculated then refined regional total for original funding amount equivalencies

 ## Expected Outcomes